The pairings of the next round are out. You have around 18 hours to prepare against your upcoming opponent.

-FInding Games Of An Opponent In Mega-Database
+Finding Games Of An Opponent In Mega-Database

 Now that your database is updated, you open it, click on “player” on the top left, and type in the last name of your opponent in the search bar down left.

-Be Careful To While Searching All The Games…
+Be Careful While Searching All The Games…

 Especially with non-European names or newly married players (= name changes!) there can be complications.

-So make sure to search for different combinations of Names if you feel there aren’t enough games or if games do not match.
+So, make sure to search for different combinations of Names if you feel there aren’t enough games or if games do not match.
 I remember playing in the World Championship 2016 in India.

-The hardest part was finding games of my Indian opponents.
+The hardest part was finding the games of my Indian opponents.
 It seemed that the organizers and Chessbase were mixing & making errors in recording the names of players all the time.